321hendrik/timagic/README.md

 A Simple UI for automation of the Titanium CLI and ADB, which bundles the following features:

-* Build and install an app (apk, ipa) in parallel to all connected android and iOS devices and Genymotion with a few keystrokes (~2).
+* Build and install (apk, ipa) in parallel to all connected devices and genymotion.
-* Quickly install prebuild apps to all connected devices without a detour through iTunes, xCode Organizer or adb-monitor.
+* Quickly install prebuild apps to all connected devices without iTunes, xCode Organizer or adb-monitor.
 * All build related information is pulled from a one-time config file (xml) and the project's tiapp.xml.
 * Run an app in iOS-Simulator (optionally with a specific iOS-version).
 * Remove an app from all connected devices